-February 10 - Dance Sundays at The Wallis.
+April 14 and May 12 - Dance Sundays at The Wallis.
 Outdoors @ The Wallis presents Dance Sundays with Debbie Allen and Friends.
 Programs take place from noon - 2 p.m. on the Promenade Terrace at the Wallis Annenberg Center for the Performing Arts, 9390 N. Santa Monica Boulevard.
-This month's program will be Break the Floor Hip Hop.
+Programs will be: April 14 - Flamenco.
+The class will be an introduction to basic Flamenco dance technique, and it is suggested that you wear shoes with a hard sole.
+On May 12 - Vogue (a stylized dance originating from the black and Latino LGBT community of New York City).
 Information: (310) 746-4000 or www.thewallis.org.

 Performances at the Shoppes at Chino Hills.
 The Shoppes at Chino Hills presents a variety of performances throughout the year.
 See individual concert dates for performance start times.
 Events (unless otherwise noted) take place in the Promenade at the Shoppes at Chino Hills, 13920 City Center Drive.
 Information: (866) 909-0305 or www.shoppesatchinohills.com.

 CITY OF INDUSTRY